octodemo/universe-wip/exercise.md

 **Scenario**

 You have just joined a new team as a developer.
-To familiarize yourself with codebase, you've been tasked with remediating some code scanning vulnerabilities in the repository.
+To familiarize yourself with the codebase, you've been tasked with remediating some code scanning vulnerabilities in the repository.

 You will be remediating an existing SQL Injection vulnerability in `main.go` on **line 308**.
 There are two tasks to remediate this vulnerability: